• Sign In

 Part A: Hospital Insurance

-Cost: Most people don’t pay a premium for Part A if they or their spouse paid Medicare taxes for at least 10 years while working.
+What it covers: Part A of Medicare includes coverage options for inpatient hospital stays, skilled nursing facility care, hospice care, and certain home health services.
+Most people don’t pay a premium for Part A if they or their spouse meet the Medicare eligibility requirement of having paid Medicare taxes for at least 10 years while working.

 Part B: Medical Insurance